 Table of Contents

-As of date, over 36 lakh people globally have been affected by the Novel Coronavirus (COVID-19).
+As of date, millions of people globally have been affected by the Novel Coronavirus (COVID-19).
 While these are confirmed cases, there are many unconfirmed ones and the fear is lurking.
 If you are someone looking to protect your family from this disease, here are some simple steps you must follow.

 Sanitise the house with baking soda